Home Compare AFL vs RI.PA

 Stability

-On stability, Aflac Incorporated ranks near the top of the group; Pernod Ricard SA sits in the weaker half.
+The same broad pattern appears on stability: Aflac Incorporated ranks near the top of the group, while Pernod Ricard SA stays in the weaker half.

 AFL